JoshFagan/sphero_toolbox/development_notes.md

 A document dedicated to important and helpful information related to adding functionality to this toolbox.

 ## Adding a Physical Control Element
-Anything that controls a physical element of the robot (e.g. wheel motors, on board servos) should be implemented with a ROS Action Server.
+Anything that controls a physical element of the robot (e.g. wheel motors, on board servos) should be implemented as a ROS action service.
+Actions that interfere with each other (drive forward, turn left, etc.) should be implemented as multiple actions on one action service.
+This allows for new actions to preempt old actions (stop moving forward if I am now telling you to turn left).

+Currently implemented ROS action services:
+* Drive Control Service

 ### Writing a ROS Action Service
 * Link to simple instructions online